Uyunqimg: Biography

-Originally from Beipiao County, Liaoning, she entered the workforce in August 1964, and became a member of the Chinese Communist Party in July 1966.
+Originally from Beipiao, Liaoning, she entered the workforce in August 1964, and became a member of the Chinese Communist Party in July 1966.
 She graduated from Inner Mongolia University of Science and Technology in 1960 and Inner Mongolia Communist Party School in 1964.

 Uyunqimg rose to prominence in Inner Mongolia Autonomous Region.
-In August 2000 she became the Vice party chief of the Inner Mongolian CPC Committee, and the Vice Chairman and Acting Chairman of the Inner Mongolia Autonomous Region, the first woman to take the position, and the second woman in the history of the People's Republic to become a provincial-level head of government (after Gu Xiulian).
-From 2001 to April 2003, she served as the Chairman of the Inner Mongolia Autonomous Region.
-At the 2003 National People's Congress session held in March, she became a Vice-Chair of its Standing Committee, the body which acts as a day-to-day legislative body when the NPC is not in session.
+In August 2000 she became the Vice party chief of the Inner Mongolian CPC Committee, and the vice chairwoman and acting chairwoman of the Inner Mongolia Autonomous Region, the first woman to take the position, and the second woman in the history of the People's Republic to become a provincial-level head of government (after Gu Xiulian).
+From 2001 to April 2003, she served as the chairwoman of the Inner Mongolia Autonomous Region.
+At the 2003 National People's Congress session held in March, she became a vice-chair of its standing committee, the body which acts as a day-to-day legislative body when the NPC is not in session.

+Uyunqimg died in Beijing on 30 April 2024, at the age of 81.